mooreds/docs-1/references/sql-operations.md

 _Selecting all values in an object or array:_

 To access all the values inside an object or array you can use the spread operator (`...`).
-Note that the inner type and the outer type must be the same: an object can be spread into a JSON object template and an array can be spread into JSON array template:
+Note that the inner type and the outer type must be the same: an object can be spread into a JSON object template and an array can be spread into a JSON array template:

 If the results have the format: